 Emergency Food Relief – There has been no adequate rain in Athi River for quite some time.
 In fact, most of sub-Saharan Africa is undergoing a significant drought.
 The Masai women and children of Athi River are left with no food, dying cattle and therefore no meat and milk.
 The Ed Colina Foundation has made numerous emergency food drops for the most desperate cases.
-Maize flour, porridge, rice, and powdered milk have been delivered to the Athi River Masai.
-This food has been delivered to the Masai communities but also to a group of 36 Kamba widows who live in an adjacent community.
+Maize flour, porridge, rice, and powdered milk were delivered to the Athi River Masai.
+This food has been delivered to the Masai communities but also to a group of Kamba widows who live in an adjacent community.

 Jitahidi School (Kibera) Projects

 The Ed Colina Foundation purchased new sweaters for the small school in the Kibera slum.
 The Foundation constructed a latrine and renovated three classrooms to increase the numbers of children at the school.
 Kibera is one of the largest slums in the world; home to over a million inhabitants living on one square mile of land.